Moro Cojo Slough State Marine Reserve

 The main channel in Moro Cojo Slough SMR.
 CDFW photo by C. Wilson

-For centuries, Native American Tribes in California have relied on marine and coastal resources.
-Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 The area around Moro Cojo Slough is within the historical range of Ohlone, or Costanoan, peoples.
 They gathered mussels, clams, and oysters from the mudflats and hunted rays and other fish.
-Today, the Ohlone maintain a presence along the Central Coast, with individuals living throughout the region and continuing traditional practices.
+Today, the Ohlone maintain a presence along the central California coast, with individuals living throughout the region who continue traditional practices.

 Recreation